metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Rudolph developing a taste for Juju Smith-Schuster.

 Miami's defensive backs are liabilities in coverage.
 Pair that with one of the weaker defensive lines in the league and you have a pretty shitty defense.

+Deceptive blitz by the Jaguars forced a bad throw from Darnold on a short field.